mike632t/x11-calc/README.md

 - `Quozl` for helping with double buffering display changes.

-- `Kjellc for reasons that may not yet be obvious.
+- `Kjellc` for adding support for the HP67 card reader.

 - 'Vttoth` for allowing me to include some of his example programs.

-- `Kjellc for translating the help text (into Swedish).
+- `Kjellc` for translating the help text (into Swedish).

 <a id="problems"></a>
 ### Problem Reports <sup><sup>[Back to Top](#top)</sup></sup>